 Let’s say you arrive to Paine Grande after 18.30 you won’t be allowed to keep walking to Italiano, you’ll have to stay in Paine Grande.
 More difficult trails are closed earlier!

-Which month is the best for Torres del Paine hiking?
+What month is the best for hiking Torres del Paine?

 We hiked Torres del Paine in the beginning of March and think it’s the best choice; you still can enjoy nice weather and long days but without big crowds.
 Weather in Patagonia is unpredictable, depends more on your luck than season, our friends were in Torres three weeks before us and had many rainy days, we were very lucky, had only one rainy day out of seven.